 Submit your $100 tuition deposit to ensure your place in the class at North Central.
 You can Submit your deposit online, by check using the postage-free envelope provided in your acceptance packet, or by contacting the Office of Admission at 630-637-5800 to submit a credit card deposit.
 Deposits are nonrefundable.

-If you plan to live on campus, complete and submit your roommate questionnaire with a $100 room deposit to reserve your space in the residence halls.
+If you plan to live on campus, complete and submit your online roommate questionnaire with a $100 room deposit to reserve your space in the residence halls.
+You will need your North Central login credentials to complete the questionnaire; please refer to your acceptance packet for those details.
 Housing deposits must be submitted with a tuition deposit.
 All deposits are non-refundable.
 Residence Life provides a list of items to bring (or not bring) to your residence hall room.

 Submit your immunization records after you submit your tuition deposit.
 Students cannot register for Orientation and classes until the immunization records have been received at the College.
 Call the Dyson Wellness Center with any questions at 630-637-5550.